Image: iStock

 2. Does craving cucumbers when pregnant tell something about baby’s gender?

-You cannot have excess amounts of cucumber seeds since they contain a compound called cucurbitacin (12).
-This is toxic and results in indigestion in some people, especially those who have a sensitive digestive system.
+You cannot have excess amounts of cucumber seeds since they contain a compound called cucurbitacin (15).
+This is toxic and might result in digestive issues in some people, especially those with a sensitive digestive system.

 4. Can cucumber cause miscarriage?